 Add some Humor

 This is an odd time, and things are weird.
-One of the best ways to manage your stress levels is levity.
-The more stress that is thrown your way requires equal portions of humor to manage it.
-Please do not underestimate the value of laughing – there is plenty of data to support the importance of humor in times of stress.
-However, you should start with Loretta LaRoche thoughts on Humor – she’s fantastic.
+However, as it turns out, fun is one of the best ways to manage your stress levels.
+The more stress thrown your way requires equal portions of Humor to manage it.
+Please do not underestimate the value of laughing – plenty of data supports the importance of Humor in times of Stress.
+However, you should start with Loretta LaRoche’s thoughts on Humor – she’s fantastic.

-There are days that suck.
+Some days suck.
 And more of them happen in times when people and the company may need to battle.
-The best thing you can do for your stress is to forgive yourself for having it.
-In stressful moments, which there are a lot more of now, you’ll say things you’ll regret, or you’ll not say things you wish you had.
+The best thing you can do for your Stress is to forgive yourself for having it.
+In stressful moments, which there are a lot more of now, you’ll say things you regret or not say something you wish you had.
 It’s ok.
-It’s important to forgive yourself and do it quickly.
-There is enough stress with the current situation without you piling it on yourself.
+It’s essential to forgive yourself and do it quickly.
+There is enough Stress with the current situation without you piling it on yourself.
 See more from Josh Galarza on the topic of Forgiveness.

 Add a Side Hustle

 Get a side hustle going.
-A side hustle is something outside of your day job where you can be your own boss.
+A side hustle is something outside your day job where you can be your own boss.
 It invites you to be scrappy and to live in your aspirations.
 This mentality will get you out of whatever cycle you may be in at your day job.
-Stress melts away when you are in control – a side hustle can help with that.
+Stress melts away when you are in control – a side hustle can help.
 Watch This is the Side Hustle Revolution by Nicaila Matthews Okome to learn more.

 Demand Work/Life Balance